 - 1. Watching recorded videos describing concepts and methods (visual and auditory learning) - 2.
-Reading module notes or readings describing concepts and methods (linguistic learning) - 3.
+Reading module notes or textbook readings describing concepts and methods (linguistic learning) - 3.
 Independently and collaboratively completing exercises and comparing solutions (solitary and social learning) - 4.
 Participating in live interactive tutorials and discussions (social, visual and auditory learning) - 5.
 Participating in asynchronous discussion (social and linguistic learning) - 6.
-Independently investigating concepts and methods and presenting your findings to the class or a small group (solitary and social learning) - 7.
+Independently investigating concepts and methods (solitary learning) - 7.
 Working through provided computer code (linguistic and solitary learning)

-The diversity of learning activities are designed to engage the different ways that students learn.
+The diversity of learning activities is designed to engage the different ways that students learn.

 Study materials for all Modules are accessed from Canvas.
-Assignments and supplementary material such as datasets will be available within each Assignment item.
+Assignments and supplementary material such as datasets will be available within each Assignment item on Canvas.
 Please note that we are not able to post copies of copyright material (journal articles and book extracts)-for these you will have to rely on your home university's library.